 By doing this, you will have more money to leverage each month and you will feel far more confident and secure about your finances when you start to see both paychecks hit the account every month.

 Alternatively – a growing trend with millennial couples is to maintain completely separate accounts, splitting bills, and Venmoing money back and forth.
-In our opinion, that is a lot of extra work and usually creates more chaos than progress.
+In our experience, that is a lot of extra work and creates more chaos than progress.
 But we feel it is important to note that, if your goal is to protect assets, in almost every state separate bank accounts do not protect you or your spouse in a divorce.